Discover More About Embracing Age

 During a weekly visit to their assigned resident, volunteers will provide friendship and assistance to their elderly friends.
 Many elderly people struggle with modern technology, so often their befriender will be able to assist them with developing their digital skills so that they can stay connected with their family more effectively.

-Befrienders may also read out loud to their new friend, particularly if their eyesight has deteriorated over the years.
-For someone who once gained great enjoyment from reading a book or the local newspaper, this can be very enjoyable.
+Befrienders may also read out loud to their new friends, particularly if their eyesight has deteriorated over the years.
+This can be very enjoyable for someone who once enjoyed reading a book or the local newspaper.

 Elderly care home residents can often become bored and stuck for things to do at a care home.
 Therefore, they may enjoy playing a board game with their befriender.
 Not only do games keep the mind active, but they also encourage social interaction.